dabamos/dmpack/ford.md

 favicon:         favicon.png
 summary:         **Deformation Monitoring Package (DMPACK)** – A software
                  library in Fortran 2018 for automatic deformation monitoring in the Internet of Things on Linux and FreeBSD.
+DMPACK is a scientific monitoring system developed for automated control measurements of buildings, infrastructure, terrain, geodetic
+                 nets, and other objects.
+The software runs on sensor nodes and obtains observation data from arbitrary sensors, like robotic total stations, digital levels, inclinometers, weather stations, or GNSS receivers.
+The raw sensor data is then processed, stored, and optionally transmitted to a server.
 author:          Philipp Engel
 project_github:  https://github.com/dabamos/dmpack
 project_website: https://www.dabamos.de